RalphHightower/blog/_posts/2025/06/2025-06-25-TrumpsDiscountIntelDangerous.md

 #image: 'BASEURL/assets/blog/img/.png'
 #description:
 #permalink:
-title: "Trump Trusting His Gut Instead of Puts Americans at Risks From Terrorists Attacks"
+title: "Trump Trusting His Gut Instead of National Intelligence Professionals Puts Americans at Risks From Terrorists Attacks"
 ---

 [Trump](https://www.donaldjtrump.com/)'s insistence of "I'm right and you're wrong" will blind him to warnings and dangers from the intelligence community.